aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

-The function is called uniqueness.
+The function is `uniqueness(data, "id")`.
 The inputs are the dataset and the name of the column.

-    uniqueness(data, "id")

 The output will be 0, because the "id" column conatins duplicate values